wildfly-extras/creaper/README.md

 compatible `jboss-logging` from `wildfly-core` or explicitly provide compatible version.
 WildFly 34 and newer requires at least `3.6.0`.

-Other dependencies might be required if you're using "local" CLI operations, such as `jms-queue add ...` on WildFly 10 (it was a built-in operation in previous WildFly versions, but was moved to a separate module due to messaging changes).
+Other dependencies might be required if you're using "local" CLI operations.
 These dependencies are not listed here, because there are no commands in Creaper that use them.

 <details>
 <summary>Older WildFly versions (10 - 38)</summary>